hb206/MischievousHangman/README.md

 # MischievousHangman
-CS HWK Assignment-Plays game of Hangman with user but with a twist-computer doesn't choose a word until it has to
+CS Assignment-Plays game of Hangman with user but with a twist-computer doesn't choose a word until it has to